Author Guidelines

 Seismica will normally expect a revised version of the manuscript, together with a rebuttal letter, to be submitted within 6 months of receiving the peer review comments.
 Authors should ensure that revisions to manuscripts are more than sufficient to answer the level of recommended changes to prevent multiple rounds of review/reviewer fatigue.
 The response letter should fully represent changes made to the manuscript.
 The response letter should not be terse or vague.

 Peer review reports and rebuttal letters will be published online alongside the published paper if the manuscript is accepted.
 Review reports will not include reviewers' names unless the reviewers chose to sign their review reports.
-If a manuscript is rejected, the process remains confidential.
-Reviewers' reports and authors' answers are not published.
+If a manuscript is rejected, the process remains confidential, and reviewers' reports and authors' answers are not published.

 Once an article has been accepted, Seismica will only publish the typeset, formatted version of the paper - not the pre-typeset postprint.
 We recommend that authors wishing to share unformatted accepted post-prints instead use repositories such as EarthArXiv.
 The authors are free (and encouraged) to share the typeset version of record on platforms like ResearchGate, institutional repositories, and personal websites.
 After acceptance, the corresponding author is responsible for the accuracy of all content in the manuscript, including co-authors' names, addresses, and affiliations.

-Following acceptance, authors are requested to upload the manuscript using the Seismica template in Microsoft Word, OpenOffice or LaTeX format (found on the Templates page) with figures included in the text, along with separate publication-ready figures in.png or.pdf format at a minimum of 300 dpi resolution.
+Following acceptance, authors are requested to upload the manuscript using the Seismica template in Microsoft Word, OpenOffice, or LaTeX format (found on the Templates page) with figures included in the text, along with separate publication-ready figures in .png or .pdf format at a minimum of 300 dpi resolution.
 Any Supplemental Material should remain a separate file or files, not part of the article text, and does not need to be formatted using a template.
 Seismica will not typeset supplemental material.
-Manuscripts that do not meet Seismica submission guidelines will be sent back to authors, which will delay the publication.
+Manuscripts that do not conform to a Seismica template will be sent back to authors for correction, which will delay the publication.